wasmCloud/wasmcloud.com/docs/reference/glossary.md

 The following is a glossary of important or frequently used terms.
 These terms may have meanings or assumed context outside wasmCloud, and so these definitions should help to clarify how wasmCloud defines them.

 ## Components
 A component is the smallest deployment of compute within a wasmCloud cluster.
 Components are `.wasm` files that have been cryptographically signed with claim attestations indicating what they can and cannot do.
-For more information, see [components](/docs/concepts/components).
+For more information, see [components](/docs/1.0/concepts/components).

 ## Providers
 "Capability Providers" or more commonly "Providers" fulfill non-functional requirements like HTTP handling or key-value storage as managed by an abstraction called a **capability**.
-For more information, see [providers](/docs/concepts/providers).
+For more information, see [providers](/docs/1.0/concepts/providers).

 ## Lattice
 The lattice is a self-forming cluster of wasmCloud nodes.
 Each lattice is uniquely identified by a name, which is used to differentiate traffic from other lattices.
 Membership within a lattice requires a secret key for signing invocations and the ability to trust a specific set of public keys from other hosts.
-For more information, see [lattice management](/docs/deployment/lattice).
+For more information, see [lattice management](/docs/1.0/deployment/lattice).

-## Provider Archive
-The provider archive is a file that is basically a `.tar.gz` file that contains a number of OS and CPU specific binaries, as well as a JWT containing the claims that belong to that capability provider.
-For more information, see [creating a provider archive](/docs/developer/providers/create-par).